benbraou/flex-layout-wiki/ObservableMedia.md

 changes and a validator method `.isActive()` to test if a mediaQuery (or alias) is currently active.

->  !!
-Only mediaChange activations (not deactivations) are announced by the ObservableMedia
+>  Only mediaChange activations (not deactivations) are announced by the ObservableMedia!

 ----